Bonus content: Cloud bill optimization checklist

 Why optimize cloud costs? or, The dangers of over-provisioning

 We all want to pay less for cloud services.
-But cost optimization is about more than that.
+But cloud cost optimization is about more than that.
 Here are three problems your team might face if you leave your cloud bill to fate.

 Planning cloud expenses without any real utilization visibility will likely have you drowning in the sea of unused CPU in the best case.